 1. Hire a Cook Who Can Work Under Pressure

-The restaurant kitchen is quite equivalent to a pressure cooker.
-It is a place where one needs to be on their toes every second.
+The restaurant kitchen is entirely equivalent to a pressure cooker.
+It is a place where everything is happening simultaneously at top speed, so one needs to be on their toes every second.
 Hence you need people who have an even temperament and can work during the rush time with patience.

 For example, there may be days when the fish gets burnt, or the kitchen runs out of stock, in such a situation you need someone who will be calm and composed and will quickly think of a crisis management technique.